-One of the world’s most dark and harrowing images of human desperation, featuring people struggling to survive on board a flimsy raft thrashed by waves takes centre stage at Messums Wiltshire next month.
+One of the world’s most dark and harrowing images of human desperation, featuring people struggling to survive on board a flimsy raft thrashed by waves takes centre stage at Messums Wiltshire this summer.

 One might have expected Géricault’s Raft of the Medusa, painted 200 years ago, to have become lost in the mists of time; a relic from the age of sailing ships and cannibals.

 Yet, the proliferation of newspaper photos of migrants risking life and limb on board flimsy dinghies tossed by high seas, coupled with the buffeting we all have had by coronavirus – seems to make the image, newly topical.